peperonikiller/FiveM-Timetrials/README.md

 New features:
 1. Countdown Timer (If you run out of time it cancels the time-trial.)
 2. Fuelpump Placement (For the RP servers, should help for custom ymaps)
-3. More Config Options (Blip settings, initial countdown time, countdown multiplier)
+3. More Config Options (Blip settings, initial countdown time, countdown multiplyer, HUD Colors, &More)
 4. Slight HUD refresh (all on screen timers and score displays converted from Seconds to Minutes:Seconds)
 5. Car class whitelist.
 Allow/Disallow certain car classes.
 (Please check tracks.lua for setting classes)
 6. scores read/write fix

-Starting with the QBCore framework the following plans for this remaster:
-1. Full QB integration (IN PROGRESS: Notifications and basic money payout currently)
-2. Re-color/re-work HUD
-3. Item based (option to require item) item opens NUI menu to show players, tracks, and scores
-4. Variable payout based on length of track, time remaining, 1st place, etc.
-5. Class based leaderboards (TBA)
-6. and more?
+7. Class based high scores, only see scores from same car class
+8. Payout for completion, high score, and time remaining bonus

-# FiveM Timetrials
+# FiveM QB-Timetrials Remastered
+This version requires QB-Core

 FiveM resource for timetrial races with leaderboard and server side scores.